 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.

-Those papery brown flower heads aren’t garden failures – they’re treasure chests.
-Wait until the petals are completely dry and brown, then simply pull apart the center to reveal dozens of thin, dark seeds.
-One mature marigold plant can produce over 100 viable seeds.
-Store in paper envelopes, and they’ll stay strong for up to 4 years.
+Those brown and papery flower heads aren’t failures, they’re treasure chests!
+When the petals dry completely pull apart the center and dozens of thin, dark seeds will be revealed.
+One mature marigold plant can produce over a hundred seeds!
+Keep them in paper envelopes, and they’ll stay good for four years.

-2. Zinnias – Maximum Bang for Your Buck
+2. Zinnias – Highest Value For Your Dollar

-Each zinnia flower head contains 50-100 seeds arranged in perfect rows around the center.
-The trick is waiting until the flower looks completely spent and the seeds easily pull away from the base.
-Look for the dark, flat, arrow-shaped seeds.
-These powerhouses germinate like crazy and will self-sow if you leave a few heads standing.
+Each zinnia flower head has 50 – 100 seeds evenly spread around the head.
+The trick to collecting them is waiting until the flower looks completely spent; this is when the seeds begin to pull away easily from the base.
+Grab the dark, flat, arrow – shaped seeds.
+These powerhouses germinate like crazy and will self – sow if you leave a few heads standing.

 3. Cosmos – The Generous Givers

-Those spiky, dark brown seed pods splitting open are cosmos gold.
-Each pod contains 2-4 long, thin seeds that look like tiny needles.
-Collect when the pods are brown and starting to split naturally.
-Cosmos seeds can remain viable for up to 5 years when stored properly, making them excellent for seed swaps.
+The dark brown seed pods that are spiky and splitting open are gold for cosmos.
+Each pod has 2-4 thin, elongated seeds that resemble small needles.
+The pods should be collected when they are brown and are starting to split on their own.
+When properly stored, cosmose seeds will remain viable for 5 years, making them great for seed swaps.

-4. Sunflowers – Feed Birds AND Future Gardens
+4. Sunflowers – Bird Food AND Future Gardens

-Here’s a win-win strategy: let sunflower heads mature on the plant until the back turns brown, then cut the entire head leaving 12 inches of stem.
-Hang upside down in a dry, ventilated area.
-The seeds will continue maturing while drying.
-One large sunflower head can yield 500+ seeds – enough to plant a entire patch next year.
+Here is a win-win suggestion: Once the back of sunflower heads turn brown let them on the plant to mature, then cut the head off, leaving 12 inches of the stem.
+Hang it upside down in a dry, ventilated location.
+The seeds will finish maturing as they dry.
+One big sunflower head can yield over 500 seeds which is enough to replant a whole patch next year.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.